vmanoharan/cs400-X-Team-12/x_team_rules.md

 and missed deadlines.

 ## How we will assign (and reassign) tasks
+* Use a spreadsheet on google docs.

 ## How will we will track progress (and follow-up) on completion of tasks
+* Use tools on the spreadsheet to keep people up to date on tasks that have been completed (i.e. fill cells).

 ## How will will communicate difficulties with a task assigned to us